 If a product is labeled made-to-order, it means that I will be custom making it, just for you!
 This means your order will not ship until I have made it for you.
-Depending on the product and season, this process can take 3-10 business days.
+This process can take 2-10 business days.
 If you are unable to wait, you can upgrade to rush processing to have your piece completed in 2 business days.

 This Ray Peat inspired necklace features the words “sugar honey” hand stamped on it.
 Interested in the work of Ray Peat?
 Keep reading!

 Carbohydrates are your primary source of energy.
 Consuming the right carbohydrates is needed for a high metabolic rate, increased CO2 levels, decreased oxidative damage, good brain function, muscle energy and recovery, and detoxing the liver.